Open - Limited Services / Capacity

 The Gustavo A. Madero Esplanade is the civic center of the Gustavo A. Madero alcaldía.
 It’s a giant plaza complex just east of the Basílica de Guadalupe.
-The plaza faces the Mercado Villa Zona 34 to the west.
+The plaza faces the Mercado Villa Zona 34 to its immediate west.
 All of these account for the Colonia Villa de Gustavo A. Madero.
 This helps to explain the long history of the two institutions, one eventually evolving from the other.

 A 2013 renovation gave the plaza it’s current look.
 It also brought back the monument to Gustavo A. Madero himself.
 The brother of Revolutionary president, Francisco A. Madero, for whom the famous street is named, Gustavo’s murder marked one of the darkest points of the Mexican Revolution.